Close Menu

 Faculty Proposal

-Proposals must include following criteria:
+Proposals must include the following:

 • Project Details: A brief but detailed description of the research project, its significance and global impact, and progress made to date.